epicchainlabs/epicchain-unity-sdk/SWIFT_CONVERSION_COMPLETENESS.md

 **ALL SWIFT SDK FILES HAVE BEEN SUCCESSFULLY CONVERTED AND ENHANCED FOR UNITY**

-The **EpicChain Unity SDK** now represents the **most comprehensive and advanced** Neo blockchain SDK available for game development, with:
+The **EpicChain Unity SDK** now represents the **most comprehensive and advanced** EpicChain blockchain SDK available for game development, with:

 - **Complete Swift Parity**: Every essential feature converted
 - **Unity Excellence**: Native platform integration and optimization